RuiMMCHEIG/DAI-2022-SMTP/README.md

 ```
 Don't forget to only use unsused ports to avoid any issues.

 After every changes in the Dockerfile, you will need to rebuild the image.
-Follow instructions from [Docker Image Build](#Building%20the%20container).
+Follow instructions from [Docker Image Build](<#Building the container>).

-And then, in a terminal, execute this following command to run the container:
+And then, in a terminal, execute the following command to run the container:

-Change NewWebInterfacePort with the port number you want.
 ```
 docker run -p NewWebInterfacePort:NewWebInterfacePort -t mockmockserver
 ```
+Change *NewWebInterfacePort* with the port number you want.

 ## How to use

-First, make sure you've [setup the SMTP server](#SMTP%20Server%20Setup) and that it's running.
+First, make sure you've [setup the SMTP server](<#SMTP Server Setup>) and that it's running.

 Configure all the .config files in \\Client\\CONFIG\\.
-If you're not sure how to set them up, please [see our Client details sections](#Client%20details)
+If you're not sure how to set them up, please [see our Client details sections](<#Client details>)

 Once that's done, either :